 TO THE EXTENT PERMITTED BY APPLICABLE LAW, CYPRESS MAKES NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, WITH REGARD TO THIS DOCUMENT OR ANY SOFTWARE OR ACCOMPANYING HARDWARE, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 To the extent permitted by applicable law, Cypress reserves the right to make changes to this document without further notice.
 Cypress does not assume any liability arising out of the application or use of any product or circuit described in this document.
 Any information provided in this document, including any sample design information or programming code, is provided only for reference purposes.
 It is the responsibility of the user of this document to properly design, program, and test the functionality and safety of any application made of this information and any resulting product.
-Cypress products are not designed, intended, or authorized for use as critical components in systems designed or intended for the operation of weapons, weapons systems, nuclear installations, life-support devices or systems, other medical devices or systems (including resuscitation equipment and surgical implants), pollution control or hazardous substances management, or other lability of the device or system whose failure to perform can be reasonably expected to cause the failure of the device or system, or to affect its safety or effectiveness.
+Cypress products are not designed, intended, or authorized for use as critical components in systems designed or intended for the operation of weapons, weapons systems, nuclear installations, life-support devices or systems (including resuscitation equipment and surgical implants), pollution control or hazardous substances management, or other uses where the aliure of the device or system could cause personal injury, death, or property damage ("Unintended Uses").
+A critical component is any component of a device or system whose failure to perform can be reasonably expected to cause the failure of the device or system, or to affect its safety or effectiveness.
 Cypress is not liable, in whole or in part, and you shall and hereby do release Cypress from any claim, damage, or other liability arising from or related to all Unintended Uses of Cypress products.
 You shall indemnify and hold Cypress harmless from and against all claims, costs, damages, and other liabilities, including claims for personal injury or death, arising from or related to any Unintended Uses of Cypress products.